 I adopted Marley from a family who decided to surrender her when she was one year old.
 She knew no commands and when I had her on the first day, she learned to sit in American Sign Language (ASL) within minutes.
 Being Deaf with ASL as my native language, it only made sense that I use it with her.
 I encourage people, deaf and hearing, with deaf pets to consider the use of ASL and portions of Deaf Culture's way of life that benefits deaf pets.
 Hearing pets as well people do benefit from ASL.
 It would bring everyone together in name of ASL everywhere you go!

+She was diagnosed with liver disease.
+It was all relatively new to me and I didn't wait to absorb as much as I can about liver disease as it is the most crucial organ although I still learn everyday about liver disease.
 The best way to do this was to provide her with a managed low protein diet under the advice of holistic veterinarian(s) and eventually with medicine management when Marley needed them.
 Marley was not a good candidate for surgery if things got worse for her.
 Also, to put her under anesthesia would be risky as it is known to metabolize through liver.
 Because of low protein diet and medicine management, Marley was able to lead an active, crazy, happy and normal lifestyle for the next 5 years.
 For a pet to have liver disease, I want everyone to know that it is not a death sentence and Marley is a living proof of this.
 It has cost me more than $20k over the years but do I regret it?
 No!
 Did I learn to get pet insurance?
 Yes!

 There have been times during those years when there was a scare but Marley was always a fighter and surprised everyone at the vet office and hospital by coming back every time, except for the last time.
+Knowing Marley, she dreaded being separated from me and the sooner she is well enough, she will go home with me.
+That is what seemed to give her the will not to give up.

 One morning I rushed her to the hospital when something didn't look right.
 Upon arrival, she was taken into the room.
 The vet technician came out to tell me that Marley was bumping into everywhere and was blind.
 I told her that it is not possible as she could see when we got in.
 That was when I learned that her brain swelled up to a point that it was fatal and it had impaired her vision.
 Her bloodwork and values were off the chart.
 She was given medication to help with the brain swelling and put on an IV.
 The doctor didn't seem to have much hope.